jelyoussefi/OpenVINO_Workshop/README.md

 - Make sure the application built successfully by checking the **Output** log in the bottom left pane.

 - The sample application binaries are in the **"C:\Users\<username>\Documents\Intel\OpenVINO"** directory.

+## Running the Samples

+###Image Classification Sample
+* Description
+This topic demonstrates how to run the Image Classification sample application, which does inference using image classification networks like AlexNet* and GoogLeNet*.

+* How It Works
+Upon the start-up, the sample application reads command-line parameters and loads a network and an image to the Inference Engine plugin.
+When inference is done, the application creates an output image and outputs data to the standard output stream.

+* Running

 ## Conclusion